ismaelocaramelo/summaries/React4.md

 # Lifecycle

 <!-- (https://media.giphy.com/media/3oEjI0zBPtJFnfLCRW/giphy.gif) -->
 > As React uses the concept of components and the virtual DOM, we can interact with the component itself.
-Lifecycle methods are to be used to run code and interact with your component at different points in the components life.
+Lifecycle methods are to be used to run code and interact with your component at different points in the component's life.
 These methods are based around a component Mounting, Updating, and Unmounting.

 Here a nice diagram: <[Imgur](https://i.imgur.com/KGqOm2V.jpg)>